Detroit Shock: 2004–2005: Return to mediocrity

-Back to the top (2006–2008)
+2006–2008: Back to the top

 Deanna Nolan speaking at the championship rally after the Shock won the 2006 WNBA Finals.
 She was named Finals MVP that season.

 The Shock performed well during the regular season, posting a 23–11 record to secure the #2 seed in the playoffs.
 The Shock went on to make quick work of the Indiana Fever, sweeping them in the first round.
 In the Conference Finals, the Shock matched up against the Connecticut Sun.
 This time, the Shock emerged victorious from the hard-fought series, winning it 2–1.
 In the WNBA Finals, which were now best-of-five, the Shock faced the defending champion Sacramento Monarchs.
 The Shock lost Game 1, getting handily defeated 95–71 at home.
 The Shock rallied in Game 2 to even up the series 1–1.
 Going to Sacramento, the Shock were defeated in Game 3 89–69.
 With their backs against the wall, the Shock dominated the Monarchs in Game 4, 72–52, setting up the crucial Game 5 in Detroit.
 Due to a scheduling conflict, Game 5 was played at Joe Louis Arena.
 At halftime in Game 5, the Shock found themselves down 44–36.
 However, in the third quarter, the Shock outscored the Monarchs 22–9, taking a 58–53 lead going into the fourth quarter.
 The Shock held off the Monarchs, 80–75, to win the championship in five games.
 Deanna Nolan was named WNBA Finals MVP.